Denizhan-Yigitbas/PotHoles_DSCI400/README.md

 run: `python run_this.py floods_by_month [YEAR]`

-#### The effects of temperature and precipitation on pothole formation around a specific weather statoin  count vs time bar graph for a specific year
+#### Illustrating temperature and precipitation overlaid against pothole service requests near a single weather station.

 <i> This graph plots 3 main components: potholes, temperature, and precipitation.
-The graph counts the number of potholes formed around a specific radius of a single weather station and plots the temperature and precipitation data recorded at this weather station </i>
+The graph counts the number of potholes formed around a specific radius of a single weather station and plots the temperature and precipitation data recorded at this weather station as line charts, with data from 2015 to 2019. </i>

 run: `python run_this.py pothole_vs_weather`